Skip to content

 Visual Decision Tree Diagram of using ffmpeg with subprocess module

-The above diagram illustrates the basic idea of how ffmpeg with subprocess works to get the output audio file from video.
+The above diagram illustrates the basic idea of how ffmpeg with subprocess works to get the output audio file from the video.
 It is a step-by-step flow diagram.

 Install the FFMpeg in your system if you have not already used the command below: